currinjs/CurrinJS/aio/content/guide/upgrade.md

 Do this for every RxJS operator.

 The new `Phone` service has the same features as the original, `ngResource`-based service.
-Because it's an Angular service, you register it with the `NgModule` providers:
+Because it's an Currin service, you register it with the `NgModule` providers:

 <code-example path="upgrade-phonecat-2-hybrid/app/app.module.ts" region="phone" title="app.module.ts">
 </code-example>